Blogging is back

 The return of blogging

-I’m going to argue in the following points why I think (probably wrongly) that blogging is back.
+I am going to argue in the following points why I think (probably wrong way) that blogs are back.

 The decline of Twitter.
 Someone acquired Twitter to destroy it.
 But even though, as Martin Weller says in Blogs are back baby, that was not true; the damage has already been done and many people have migrated to other cities.
-And although there is a chasm between Twitter and Mastodon (in Spanish).
-Many of us have realized that the fediverse (in Spanish) it’s more like what we envisioned when we did the blogging revolution.
+And although there is a chasm between Twitter and Mastodon, many of us realized that the stinky it’s more like what we envisioned when we did the blogging revolution.

 We no longer believe in social media.
 Of course there are still many social media users.
-But in my case, I stopped using Facebook and Twitter (at least as frequently) as a meeting point with my community of followers.
-My presence there is now eventual.
-I deleted my Pinterest account.
+But in my case, I stopped using Facebook and Twitter as a meeting point with my community of followers.
+I deleted my Pinterest, Facebook and LinkedIn accounts.
 And on Instagram, I only upload photos from time to time, in an attempt -perhaps- to recover the sensations of the early days.
 All this is due to excessive marketing, and the perception that everyone is little involved.
-The case of LinkedIn is special.
-There, there is still some interest in others but with an excessive focus on the job search.

 RSS still works and makes syndication easy and simple.
 Another reason to intuit that blogs are back is that, in the context of decentralized networks, people are hearing a lot about RSS again (Really Simple Syndication or, in Spanish, Really simple syndication).
 The format allows content to be distributed -without the need for a browser- using programs -called aggregators news- and was very important in the sweet days of blogs.
 It never stopped being used, thanks -above all- to podcasting, since in this medium it is essential to share audio on the different existing platforms.
 Syndication of your blog’s content, via RSS, is a perfect substitute for the serendipity of social media.